 You’ve likely seen the bottles for thermogenic supplements at the drugstore.
 They feature trim, slim men and women, flexing in bathing suits.
-The labels and advertisements are usually similar: lose pounds in days, build muscle quickly or other drastic results.
+The labels and advertisements are usually similar: lose pounds in days, build muscle quickly or other drastic results with these fat burners.

 During a weight-loss plateau or when you’re at the umpteenth birthday party at work, you might even have been tempted to try these “miracle pills” yourself.
 I’m here to tell you that the ingredients of thermogenic supplements must be scrutinized, as certain ones can be dangerous.
 Meanwhile, there are other, more natural ways to lose weight, such as consuming fat-burning foods.

 What Are Thermogenics?

 Thermogenic supplements are dietary supplements that rely on a concept called thermogenesis to promote fat loss in the body.
 Thermogenesis, simply put, is the production of heat.
 Thermogenic supplements increase heat production in the body so body fat is used as energy instead of fat.
 Manufacturers claim that the supplements boost metabolism, suppress your appetite so you eat less throughout the day and encourage weight loss, helping you lose those pounds faster after hitting the gym.

 The active ingredients in thermogenic supplements vary by brand, but most contain a cocktail of stimulants like caffeine, guarana, green tea extract, garcinia cambogia and ephedrine.
 While some of these ingredients are “natural” — for example, caffeine is often included in the form of yerba mate or guarana — the amounts they’re used in are rarely healthy.